Gazza7205/cloud-workshop-labs/lab-exercise1.md

 > **_NOTE: When sharing this workshop environment with multiple users, anybody can change the configuration of the production gateway.
 It's possible that somebody might apply changes to production ahead of time and affect your ability to detect an expected change between development and production._**

 There are many ways to leverage the configuration you captured in these exercises.
-For example, to apply it statically on gateway startup, you can bootstrap it by mounting the JSON bundle in this folder:
+For example, to apply it statically on Gateway startup, you can bootstrap it by mounting the JSON bundle in this folder:

 ```
 /opt/SecureSpan/Gateway/node/default/etc/bootstrap/bundle
 ```

-You can also apply it dynamically to a gateway with the import command without requiring a gateway restart.
-When using the import command, graphman will send the bundle to the gateway set as the target in graphman.configuration.
+You can also apply it dynamically to a Gateway with the import command without requiring a Gateway restart.
+When using the import command, graphman will send the bundle to the Gateway set as the target in graphman.configuration.
 We already did this at the beginning so we are good to go:

 <details>
   <summary><b>Linux/MacOS</b></summary>